jearldean/kfjc-trivia-robot/readme.md

 * **First, get a radio station.**

-  Let's pretend there's another radio station out there with a SQL database matching KFJC's schema (schema provided in /docs.
-Also, there are some much shorter example csv files in test_data/station_data).
-This describes how we could install a new working instance based on this new data set.
+  Let's pretend there's another radio station out there with a SQL database matching KFJC's schema.
+Schemas provided in
+   * /docs/kfjc_trivia_robot_schema.dll.rtf
+   * station_data/radio_station_schema.dll
+   * Short example csv files in test_data/station_data

+  This document shall describe how we could install a new working instance based on this new data set.

-* **Import their data from CSVs.**
+* **Import Data from CSVs.**

   Create CSVs of the station data: